 What Is A Speech Disorder?

-When an individual has difficulty forming sounds of speech required to communicate, this is a speech disorder.
+When you have difficulty forming the sounds of speech required to communicate in your native language, this is a speech disorder.

-Next, we will take a look at some common speech disorders.
+Let’s take a look at some of the most common speech disorders.

 1. Stuttering